How Six Printers Overcame Business Challenges

 He says recent conditions have rendered certain materials — specifically quarterinch acrylic sheeting and “step stakes” — difficult to find, with long waits for resupply.
 “Those companies that waited too long to purchase needed materials are now starting to panic.”
 He adds that Firehouse Image Center is working with its customers by assisting with design and warehousing print, which is staged to be shipped as individual states re-open for business.

 For Consideration: Is your supply chain reliable?
-Starting today, how many days or weeks could your company effectively serve customers if supply became unreliable?
+Starting today, how many days or weeks could your printing company effectively serve customers if supply became unreliable?

-Challenge: Cost of New Technology Adoption
+Business Challenge 5: Cost of New Technology Adoption

 Todd Meissner, President, Color Ink